-The sudden surge in cases of novel coronavirus disease 2019 (COVID-19) has presented unprecedented challenges in the care of critically ill patients with the disease.
+The sudden surge in cases of COVID-19 has presented unprecedented challenges in the care of critically ill patients with the disease.
 A disease-focused checklist was developed to supplement and streamline the existing structure of rounds during a time of significant resource constraint.
 A total of 51 critical care consultants across multiple specialties at a tertiary academic medical center were surveyed regarding their preference for a structured checklist.
 Among the respondents, 82% were in favor of a disease-focused checklist.
 Mechanical ventilation parameters, rescue ventilation strategies, sedation regimens, inflammatory markers specific to COVID-19, and family communication were the elements most commonly identified as being important for inclusion in such a checklist.

 These issues have been compounded by uncertainties about the natural history of the disease and a lack of established treatment guidelines.5 Such uncertainties notwithstanding, certain clinical patterns have emerged among critically ill patients with COVID-19 who have been admitted to ICUs.6 Most of these patients arrive in the ICU in a hyperinflammatory, prothrombotic state, with acute respiratory distress syndrome (ARDS) as the key manifestation.